By EPR Editorial Team

 The initial coverage treated the event as a tragic accident with extraordinary pilot performance.
 Subsequent NTSB findings and investigative reporting on Southwest's maintenance practices converted the single event into a multi-quarter narrative about the airline's operating discipline.
 Bookings declined; the share price absorbed sustained pressure across the rest of 2018.

 Dimension one: self-inflicted vs. structural.
 Dimension two: acknowledgment velocity.
-Crisis response in 2026 is built around understanding which regime applies and operating inside it.
+Modern crisis response is built around understanding which regime applies and operating inside it.
 Self-inflicted crises close inside a quarter; structural crises run multi-quarter narratives that connect the immediate event to broader operating questions.
-Related coverage on Everything-PR: Crisis Communications pillar Spirit Airlines and the Hamster Incident United Airlines and the Moment the Script Failed The Hospitality Crisis Playbook
+Related coverage on Everything-PR: Crisis Communications pillar Spirit Airlines and the Hamster Incident United Airlines and the Moment the Script Failed

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.